catmaid/CATMAID/sphinx-doc/source/contributing.rst

 to help verify the correctness and quality of CATMAID:

 * :doc:`Unit and integration tests for Django backend <djangounittest>`
+* Linting (static analysis) of the python code with flake8
+* Type checking of the python code with mypy
 * Linting (static analysis) of the javascript code with JSHint
 * Linting of CSS with csslint
 * Unit tests of javascript code with QUnit